roman009/email-service.d.js/README.md

 ## Deployment

 The deployment pipeline is triggered after a push to `master` in the github project.
-Google Cloud Build is triggered via a Webhook and runs the pipeline defined in `cloudbuild.yaml` (install, test, deploy).
+Google Cloud Build is triggered via a Webhook from Github and runs the pipeline defined in `cloudbuild.yaml` (install, test, deploy).

 Production credentials are stored in a private bucket in the Storage service in an `.env` file.
 After the `install` phase of the deployment, the `.env` file is copied from the bucket locally, to the mini-projects directories.